 “Russia will be free” someday, but at the moment only Navalny and a handful of his countrymen want to act in a concerted, deliberate way to end the Putinist tyranny.

-Everyone else is—to tell you the truth, I don’t know what they are.
+Everyone else is—to tell you the truth, I don’t know what they are doing.

-What they definitely are not (at least, so far) is “two million Catalonians.”
+What they definitely are not doing (at least, so far) is acting even remotely like “two million Catalonians.”

 So, my reaction to the savage behavior of the Spanish police yesterday would definitely not be to gloat and suggest the police in so-called democratic countries are worse.